This roasted Brussels sprouts recipe with apples and caramelized onions is perfect for a Thanksgiving table or as an autumn side dish.

 I have been tweaking the dish ever since and serving it at holiday gatherings or during the summer when Brussels sprouts are in season.
 It also pairs really nicely with creamy polenta (minus the sun-dried tomatoes) and Field Roast breakfast sausages or apple sage sausages, browned in a skillet.

-So whether you are a long-time Brussels sprout aficionado or confirmed sprout hater from way back, I encourage you to give them a try with the sweetness of apple and nuttiness of pistachios and see if it might change your mind…
+So whether you are a long-time Brussels sprout aficionado or confirmed sprout hater from way back, I encourage you to give this roasted Brussels sprouts recipe a try.
+With the sweetness of apple and nuttiness of pistachios, it might surprise you…

 Disclaimer: Includes an Amazon affiliate link